samlbest/traveling-salesman/README.md

 been able to get it to work in practice.

-For all of my solutions, I used the nearest neighbor with a normal 2-opt, running through all possible starting points when practical (I didn't have time to make it all the way through test instance 8).
+For all of my solutions, I used the nearest neighbor with a normal 2-opt, running through all possible starting points when practical (I didn't have time to try every starting point for test instance 8 [2048 cities]).
 After seeing the small size of the first test input, I also wrote code implementing the brute force algorithm to make sure I had the optimal value, but the 2-opt algorithm had already found it.
 The other test cases were too large for the the brute force algorithm to find a solution in reasonable time, even with as few